19. Solicit ideas

 - Consider pooling your resources with other schools in the district for family events and outreach initiatives.
 You may even be serving the same families who have children of different ages!

-- As part of its mission, the Toyota Family Literacy Program focuses on increasing "basic language and literacy skills among Hispanic and other immigrant families."
+- As part of its mission, the Toyota Family Learning Program focuses on increasing "basic language and literacy skills among Hispanic and other immigrant families."
 According to the program website, Toyota has funded 256 family literacy sites in fifty states.